PDConSec/vsc-print/doc/manual.md

 ## Web Server

 The embedded web server binds only to the loopback address and accepts only connections that specify.
+A separate server is spun up for each print job and terminates when printing finishes.

 ## Katex Markdown extensions